Thadzy/Thadzy-Obsidian/Resources/Work and Energy.md

 else if opposite direction = -w else if F and s perpendicular w = 0
 ## Power
-is rate of work can do in 1 unit of time
+How much work can be done in a single unit of time how fast is the work works?
 $$P = \frac{W}{t}$$